learn-co-students/tic-tac-toe-rb-bootcamp-prep-000/README.md

 ```
 ask for input
 get input
-convert input to position
+convert input to index
 if move is valid
-  make the move for position and show board
+  make the move for index and show board
 else
   ask for input again until you get a valid move
 end